 We like to support projects that make Midhurst a better place.
 In the past, we have paid for seats to be placed at strategic points around Midhurst, and we have supported renovation schemes.
 We planted an oak tree to commemorate the 400th anniversary of the visit to Cowdray by Queen Elizabeth I on 15 August 1591.
 We also donated funds to West Dean College of Arts and Conservation to help train master craftsmen in conservation skills, helping ensure such expertise continues to exist in West Sussex.

-We are currently looking at the following projects which will take our time and energy if not our funds:
+Although currently on hold (pending the end of Covid-19) we have been involved in several projects recently which will continue to take our time and energy - if not our funds: